Measurement settings¶

 The following functionalities can be locked:

 Channel List: Protects all settings in the Channel List (see Data channels menu).
 If this option is enabled, the Channel List settings can only be viewed.
 To edit the settings, the setup must be unlocked by entering the correct password.
 The password must be entered in the Security tab of the Measurement settings.
+Additionally, no acquisition restart will be made when switching between measurement screen and channel list.

 Recording Stop: A password has to be entered to stop or pause a recording based on a measurement setup that has this option enabled.
 A popup will open to enter the password after pressing the stop or pause button.